Location - Wooroonooran National Park, Far North Queensland, Australia

 It follows below the cable car to Tower 3, then veers away to the south and follows up a ridge toward the main ridge from Bellenden Ker to its southern outlier, Chickaboogala; it then follows this ridgeline back north to Tower 6.
 From Tower 6, it veers north from the cable way and ascends directly to the summit.
 From the summit, it is a 30-45 minute walk south to the top cable car station, which is situated a few hundred metres southeast from the top of the 'Meston' route ridge.

-Between Tower 6 and Top Cable Station is frequented by researchers who have set up climate change experiments.
+Between Tower 6 and Top Cable Station has been frequented by researchers who have set up climate change experiments.
 The telecommunication towers on top are serviced by both the cable cart and helicopter.
 The aerial cableway (direct) is five kilometres in length.
+Note that prior-permission is required.

 Rumour has it that there's a plane crash up near the mountain summit.
-Marked on the interactive map is the approximate location of the crash site.
+The approximate location of the crash site is marked on the interactive map.

 Cable Car Track Route